dvdbisong/dvdbisong.github.io/gcp-ml-seminar/pandas.md

 An `object` data type in Pandas represents `Strings`

 ### Data Indexing (Selection/ Subsets)
 Similar to NumPy, Pandas objects can index or subset the dataset to retrieve a specific sub-record of the larger dataset.
 Note that data indexing returns a new `DataFrame` or `Series` if a 2-D or 1-D array is retrieved.
-They does not however alter the original dataset.
+They do not, however, alter the original dataset.
 Let's go through some examples of indexing a Pandas DataFrame.

 First let's create a dataframe.
 Observe the default integer indices assigned.
 ```python